kōura Kiwisaver Review - is this challenger the KiwiSaver scheme for you?

 GoodReturns published in August 2019 that "Hobson Wealth owns about half the shares in Kōura....and Kōura would not invest into Hobson's funds, however.
 It will have a passive strategy, investing into international passive funds and building its own domestic passive funds.
 Kōura will only offer robo-advice.
 Carlyon said while people needed help, they were generally not willing to pay for it".

-The Bottom Line
+The Bottom Line:

 kōura offers something that most KiwiSaver schemes do not - it asks the investor (i.e. you) what their investing goals are, and how much they're willing to risk. kōura avoids the "conservative", "balanced" or "growth" fund approach, and instead auto-populates a portfolio approach based on the investor's risk profile using its robo-advice questionnaire.
 This approach is very different from almost every scheme offered, and something that MoneyHub believes to be valuable to the average investor.
+For those who want specialist exposure, it offers crypto, green energy and property funds.

 The objective of kōura is to avoid KiwiSaver members from missing out on savings by the time they reach retirement.
-A recent article (viz. sponsored content in The Spinoff) reported that Kōura had done research which shows that more than half of KiwiSavers are in a fund that is not the right type them.
+A recent article (sponsored content in The Spinoff) reported that Kōura had done research which shows that more than half of KiwiSavers are in a fund that is not the right type them.
 This includes the 20% of people who are languishing in low-return default funds.
 While we can't comment on those figures, we do believe there is a systemic issue with people choosing (or defaulting into) the wrong funds. kōura is right to challenge this with a robo-advice approach.

-Once you're a member, kōura will remind you once a year to update the robo-advice questionnaire proposition.
+Know This: Once you're a member, kōura will remind you once a year to update the robo-advice questionnaire proposition.
 If you have moved to a different stage in your life, and your portfolio needs to be changed, kōura will suggest the fund mix you are most suited to.
 For example, if you're close to buying your first home or wanting to retire soon, then kōura will suggest that you make a tweak to your portfolio.

 kōura delivers a friendly user experience; your investor dashboard breaks down your total fund invested into components including returns since you joined.
 There is also a feel-good graph showing projected totals until you reach 65 years of age based on your previous contributions.